Frequently Asked Questions

 In general, pack versatile clothing good for all types of weather.
 You should bring sturdy, water resistant shoes that you feel comfortable wearing all day and on uneven terrain such as on beaches and cobblestones.
 A waterproof jacket is useful, and some warmer layers for evenings or high altitudes are essential.

 Since you'll probably be taking lots of pictures, don't forget your camera, memory cards and charger.
 Other electronic devices you might bring, such as a cell phone or laptop, will also need their chargers.
-You will need an adaptor that will transform the US plugs to European/Japanese plugs.
+You will need an adaptor that will transform the U.S. plugs to European/Vietnamese plugs.
 Washcloths are not so wide-spread overseas and are typically not provided at hotels.

 - Do the hotels have hair dryers?